25 Day Grand Explorer

 Maybe enjoy a whale-watching cruise or flight before continuing south onto the Banks Peninsula, known for its stunning scenery and amazing wildlife.
 Your stay is in the quaint village of Akaroa, home to the early French settlers of the 1840s.
 (2 nights)

 This afternoon is at your leisure.
-You may wish to take a visit to New Zealand’s oldest brewery for an entertaining and enlightening heritage tour, and guided Tours of Larnach Castle and the stately home of Olveston House.
+You may wish to take a visit to New Zealand’s oldest brewery for an entertaining and enlightening heritage tour, or book a guided tour of Larnach Castle and the stately home of Olveston House.

 Travel today through the historic goldfields of Central Otago to Queenstown, a beautiful alpine resort and regarded as one of New Zealand’s premier holiday destinations.
 (3 nights)